benschaf/kaesekaestchen/README.md

 ![feature-options](documentation/feature-options.png)

-#### Name Input Validation
+#### Name Input and restart confirmation
-If the users input for the player name is empty or only contains spaces, the displayed name will be set to the default name "Player".
-If the user inputs a string that is longer than 15 characters, a modal will be displayed to the user, informing them that the name is too long.
-The user can then input a new name.
+If the user starts a game a modal will appear asking if the user is sure they want to start a new game.
+If the name the user has added is longer than 15 characters, a modal will appear, notifying the user that the name is too long.
+The user then has to click on the "OK" button to close the modal.
+The user can then change the name and start a new game.

 ![feature-name-validation](documentation/feature-name-validation.png)